urschrei/CityEngine-Twitter/README.md

 If you wish to use your own basemap, the steps are as follows:

 1. Import the shapefile (or any format supported by CityEngine, such as `dxf` &c.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
 If you are visualising a city outside the UK, this is not necessary, but you will also have to modify the Python script to skip the conversion step to BNG in the [on_status](cityengine_twitter.py#L178) method
+2. In the CityEngine scene, select the shapes to which you wish to apply the visualisation, and change the name to `buildings_tq_small` (this corresponds to the variable value [here](cityengine_twitter.py#L22))
-2. Assign the rule file `samplerulefile.cga` to the CityEngine layer in which you wish to collect the tweets.
+3. Assign the rule file `samplerulefile.cga` to the CityEngine layer in which you wish to collect the tweets.
 In the rule options of the inspector use `Lot` as Start Rule.
 You must be able to see three attributes under `samplerulefile`:
     1. `HGT` (controls the height of shapes (object defined))
     2. `Opacityshape` (controls the opacity of the shapes without tweets (user controlled)),
     3. `Opacitytwit` (controls the opacity of the shapes with tweets (user controlled)).
-3. Under the field **Object Attributes** in the inspector, right click and add Object Attribute.
+4. Under the field **Object Attributes** in the inspector, right click and add Object Attribute.
 You will have to repeat this process 5 times as explained below to add 5 different attributes which will allow you to control the catchment areas for the tweets and the height visualization (the names must be identical):
     1. Add Object Attribute
         - Attribute name: `HGT`